Udanoceratops: Postcranial skeleton

 The postcranial anatomy of Udanoceratops was not discussed at length in its initial description.
-Rather, Kurzanov intended to publish a followup paper wherein he described it in greater detail.
+Rather, Kurzanov intended to publish a follow-up paper wherein he described it in greater detail.
 This paper never saw publication.
 V. S. Tereschenko, in 2008, noted that (assuming PIN 4046/11 belongs to this genus) Udanoceratops had nine cervical (neck) vertebrae; based on other leptoceratopsids and protoceratopsids, it likely had nine thoracic (upper torso), three lumbar (lower torso), eight sacral (within the sacrum), and somewhere between 38–50 caudal (tail) vertebrae.
 The thorax specifically would have been fairly immobile, with mobility restricted to the area between the sixth and eighth thoracic vertebrae, unlike in related taxa; that said, the torso overall appears to have been more mobile vertically than in Protoceratops.
 The neural spines of the caudal vertebrae were proportionally longer than those of Protoceratops, and the tail overall appears to have been laterally flattened.
 The anterior vertebrae, those towards the front, were strongly heterocoelous (bearing saddle-shaped articular surfaces which allowed for a high range of motion) in the adult specimen, though less so in PIN 4046/11.

-Some appendicular characteristics of Udanoceratops' appendicular skeleton noted by Kurzanov are the presence of very large and sharp pubic and ischial processes on the ilium, a short and wide scapula, a coracoid with a strongly developed caudal process, and very robust bones of the extremeties.
+Some appendicular characteristics of Udanoceratops' appendicular skeleton noted by Kurzanov are the presence of very large and sharp pubic and ischial processes on the ilium, a short and wide scapula, a coracoid with a strongly developed caudal process, and very robust bones of the extremities.
 A subsequent paper briefly noted that the radius, one of the bones of the forearm, had a broad, flat head.
 Ungual bones assigned to Udanoceratops, assuming that PIN 4046/11 does belong to this taxon, resemble those of Protoceratops, being flat and wide.
 In 2004, Brenda Chinnery suggested that Udanoceratops may have been capable of bipedal locomotion based on perceived similarities with Psittacosaurus.
 However, V. S. Tereschenko noted that this is very unlikely, and that Chinnery had assumed "without sufficient foundation" that Udanoceratops had proportionally short forelimbs.
 Tereschenko suggested that Udanoceratops may have been capable of running quadrupedally, though due to its size, it would have been considerably slower than relatives such as Leptoceratops.